opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 **This toolkit helps to develop locally, compile your code, and even push it directly to your domain through the Managment API**

 This toolkit is composed of several `gulp` tasks. `gulp` is a toolkit for automating tasks in your development. (also called a task runner).

+### What's new in 4.1

+ - `PROXY_URL` parameter added to deal with HTTP Proxy within your organization
+ - `BASEPATH` parameter added to set a base path locally to deal with specific development environment within your organization
+ - `ODS_ADMIN_APIKEY` parameter will now replace ODS_USERNAME and ODS_PASSWORD parameters, to no longer use basic auth.
+ - Better error logs for gulp update errors
+ - /assets will no longer by proxified, they should now be available in the kit

 ## List of tasks